Spectral asymptotics for sub-Riemannian Laplacians. I: quantum ergodicity and quantum limits in the 3D contact case: Introduction and main results

-In Section \ref{sec:melrose}, we establish a classical (Birkhoff) normal form and then a quantum normal form microlocally near $\Sigma$.
+In Section \ref{sec:melrose}, we establish a classical Birkhoff normal form and then a quantum normal form microlocally near $\Sigma$.
 Such normal forms have proved to be relevant in the semi-classical literature to obtain fine spectral results.
 Our normal form is essentially due to \cite{Me-84} and is closely related to the one of \cite{Ra-VN-13} for large magnetic fields in dimension two (see also \cite{Bou-74}).
 This normal form implies that, microlocally near $\Sigma$, all contact 3D sub-Riemannian structures are equivalent, and in particular can be (almost) conjugated to the local model of the Heisenberg flat case.
-In the quantum version, this conjugation is performed with a Fourier Integral Operator, and we infer from that result an almost factorization of $\triangle_{sR}$ microlocally near $\Sigma$.
+In the quantum version, this conjugation is performed with a Fourier Integral Operator, and we infer from that result an almost factorization of $\triangle_{sR}$ microlocally near $\Sigma$ (quantum Birkhoff normal form).
 Here, ``almost" means that the factorization is exact only along $\Sigma$, with remainder terms that are flat along $\Sigma$.

-In Section \ref{sec_variance}, we use this quantum Birkhoff normal form to prove the variance estimate, and, using pseudo-differential calculus techniques (in particular, averaging and brackets) and the ergodicity assumption on the Reeb flow, we infer the QE property for $\triangle_{sR}$, proving Theorem \ref{thm1}.
+In Section \ref{sec_variance}, we use the quantum Birkhoff normal form to prove the variance estimate, and, using pseudo-differential calculus techniques (in particular, averaging and brackets) and the ergodicity assumption on the Reeb flow, we infer the QE property for $\triangle_{sR}$, proving Theorem \ref{thm1}.
+Note that we state and prove in Section \ref{main:lemma} a crucial lemma playing the role of an infinitesimal version of the Egorov theorem.

 Theorem \ref{thm2} is proved in Section \ref{sec_proof_thm2}.